Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-unlimited-credit-line/text.md

     &nbsp;

 ## So, is it vulnerable?
-When implemented correctly, the ERC-20 Standard present no vulnerabilities, but when it got modified to fit some logic or requirmenet of the application or tokens, it may introduce some vulnerabilities if not checked once again.
-Any *Deviation from ERC-20 Standard* doesn't necessarily introduce a vulnerability, but it can indeed **bring risks** if not carefully designed and implemeted.
+When implemented correctly, the ERC-20 Standard present no vulnerabilities, but when it got modified to fit some logic or requirement of the application or tokens, it may introduce some vulnerabilities if not checked once again.
+Any *Deviation from ERC-20 Standard* doesn't necessarily introduce a vulnerability, but it can indeed **bring risks** if not carefully designed and implemented.